mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <% end %>
 ```

-The result is finally as we expected to be:
+The result is finally as we expectedit to be:

 ![image](../images/8-4.png)